thealtres/thealtres-sources/README.md

 Annotations created in the Thealtres project, which compares theater in Alsatian with popular theater in German and French.
 See https://thealtres.pages.unistra.fr for a project description.

+The data are currently hosted at our [institutional GitLab](https://git.unistra.fr/thealtres/thealtres-sources) instance and on [GitHub](https://github.com/thealtres/thealtres-sources) (the repository is mirrored), with releases via Nakala (for individual files) or Zenodo (for the entire repository).

 ## Project structure

 So far the data are produced with online spreadsheets.
 A project goal is to later convert them to TEI feature structures, using the method devised in earlier work [(Ruiz & Bermúdez, 2022)](https://zenodo.org/doi/10.5281/zenodo.7110069).